 Me: Right!
 Because you don’t move at all.

 He then decided to join me in making a snowman.
-After a few failed attempts at making large enough snowballs for the body and head, we both decided to give up on making a snowman and go back inside.
+After a few failed attempts at making big enough snowballs for the body and head, we both decided to give up on making a snowman and go back inside.

 Teach your child Newton’s First Law of Motion